 Regal and stately, Finsbury Circus is the largest open park in the city boundaries and its beautiful setting often sees it used as filming location for TV ads and series.

 The present garden at Finsbury Circus dates back from the 1810s although there has been a public space here since the 17th century.
 A perfect place to pitch a picnic in the heart of London, this is one of the more tranquil things to do near Liverpool Street Station.

-5. Broadgate Circle – best place at the station to get a drink
+8. Broadgate Circle – best place near Liverpool Street station to get a drink

-6. Eat/drink at Heron Tower – Sushi Samba/Duck and Waffle
+9. Eat/drink at Heron Tower – Sushi Samba or Duck and Waffle

 Just below Duck and Waffle, straddling floors 38 and 39 respectively, Sushi Samba offers the best of Japanese, Peruvian and Brazilian dishes – it also has a rooftop bar / beer garden.

-Both are incredibly popular so book in advance (as at October 2021, Duck and Waffle have now also resumed 24 hour service).
+Both are incredibly popular so book in advance (Duck and Waffle have now also resumed 24 hour service).